-Over the history of the league, there have been plenty awful players who have scooped a title by riding the coattails of a superstar, but when it has happened more than once, that’s when shit just isn’t fair.
+Over the history of the league, there have been plenty awful players who have scooped a title by riding the coattails of a superstar, but when it has happened more than once, that’s when it just doesn’t seem fair.

 Hall of Famers like Karl Malone, John Stockton and Charles Barkley never won an NBA championship, but these miserable players have at least two.
 Just a reminder that life’s just not fair, man.

 Will Perdue (Four Championships: 1991, 1992, 1993, 1999)

-Besides the total bullshit of Will Perdue winning four titles, how about the fact that this dude was actually the No. 11 overall pick in the NBA draft back in 1988?
+Besides the total B.S. of Will Perdue winning four titles, how about the fact that this dude was actually the No. 11 overall pick in the 1988 NBA Draft?
 That right there is surprising enough.

 Averaging just 4.7 points, 4.9 rebounds and getting to play alongside Hall of Fame talent like Michael Jordan, Scottie Pippen, David Robinson and Tim Duncan, Perdue was able to do skate by doing the bare minimum in order to “earn” himself four rings.
 Seriously, how do you think all the Hall of Famers mentioned above feel about that?

-And for those wondering, his career postseason averages during those title years look like this: 2.4 points, 2.7 rebounds, only proving that he didn’t do a damn thing to help the Bulls or Spurs when it mattered most.
+For those wondering, his career postseason averages during those title years look like this: 2.4 points and 2.7 rebounds, only proving that he didn’t do a damn thing to help the Bulls or Spurs when it mattered most.

 Mark Madsen (Two Championships: 2001, 2002)